sellylu/special-project-hw1/README.md

 ## Specification

-**1. Simple Filter**:
+1. **Simple Filter:**
-Change the color tone to let the picture looks 文青.<br>
+Change the color tone to let the picture looks 文青.
+2. **Vignette and Light Source:**
-**2. Vignette and Light Source**: Add shadowy corner which can bright the center and a light source if desired.<br>
+Add shadowy corner which can bright the center and a light source if desired.
+3. **Movie Filter:**
-**3. Movie Filter**: Make normal photographed picture looks like picture from a movie.
+Make normal photographed picture looks like picture from a movie.

 ## Concept Development